Boltholes made for BBQs

 Set within an historic estate in the Conwy Valley, the outdoor space is expansive and considered.
 A built-in barbecue, pizza oven and generous dining terrace create the perfect setting for al fresco feasts, while the Big Green Egg stands ready for slow-cooked suppers that draw everyone outside.

 This is a place where cooking becomes part of the experience.
-Local produce picked up from nearby farms and butchers, vegetables perhaps gathered from the garden beds, everything coming together over fire and flame.
+Pick up your steak and burgers nearby from Edwards of Conwy, and even gather your vegetables straight from the garden beds, for everything to then come together over fire and flame.

 As the evening cools, the hot tub calls, the outside fridge keeps drinks close at hand, and the wide lawns stretch out under darkening skies.
 It’s easy to lose track of time here, moving between table, terrace and garden as the night settles in.